Whether you’re an omnivore or strictly plant-based with your food choices, you need protein. And maybe more than you’re eating now.

 If you’re having a strong reaction to reading that, I get it.
 But this is an important thing to get right nutritionally.

-Food is made up of 3 macronutrients – protein, carbohydrates, and fats.
+Foods are some combination of 3 macronutrients – protein, carbohydrates, and fats.

 That said, there seems to be a fear of protein out there lately.
 Or at least some misconceptions.